 If painting a room sounds like too big of a commitment, black windows or doors offer subtler hints of dark color without overwhelming a space.
 Instead of blending into the walls, black windows become almost like a picture frame, framing the view outdoors.

-Designer Tip: Don’t feel limited by your design style, because many home styles can incorporate black interior windows.
+Designer Tip: Don’t feel limited by your decorating design style, because many home styles can incorporate black interior windows.
 A lake house with driftwood colors, neutrals, and pops of black on windows and doors conveys a coastal vibe.
 A casual California modern style could include black windows, black trim, light walls and light furnishings.
-A downtown masculine loft with an industrial look might use reclaimed wood, exposed brick and black windows.
+A downtown Boston masculine loft with an industrial look might use reclaimed wood, exposed brick and black windows.
 Using Marvin’s dark interior finishes—including Designer Black for the Elevate Collection—with any of these styles can create a crisp, streamlined look in any home.

 Black exteriors for a boost in curb appeal